Motorcycle Accident Dan Tuley

 In just one year, the National Highway and Traffic Safety Administration reported over 90,000 motorcycle accident injuries and over 4,500 fatalities nationwide.
 Sadly, motorcyclists are often the victims of inattentive, distracted drivers, who can seriously injure or even kill a rider by something as simple as failing to check their mirrors before changing lanes.

-It’s important to contact our law offices as soon as possible due to the law limiting the timeframe for filing a claim.
-Contact the motorcycle accident attorneys of Tuley Law Office and take advantage of a totally free session by calling (812) 434-1936.
+It’s important to contact a laywer as soon as possible due to the law limiting the timeframe for filing a claim.
+Contact the motorcycle accident attorneys of Tuley Law Office for a no-cost case evaluation (812) 434-1936.

 FAQs About Motorcycle Accident Lawsuits in Indiana

 Every state has its own unique laws governing accident claims and personal injury lawsuits.
 Indiana is no different.
 In fact, Indiana has some unique laws that can come into play when seeking compensation for a motorcycle accident claim.

 How Are Motorcycle Accident Lawsuits Different from Other Types of Injury Cases?

 Motorcycle accidents are unique from other types of personal injury cases due to several factors.
 Firstly, any motor vehicle accident is subject to insurance-related and fault-related laws that may not apply in another type of personal injury case.

 These cases require an attorney who has the experience and resources required to accurately calculate future medical costs and other expenses that can arise as a result of the injury.
-This is key to ensuring that you seek out sufficient compensation to cover your future needs.
+This is key to seeking out compensation to cover your future needs.

 Is Indiana a Fault or No-Fault State?

 Many are familiar with the term “fault state” and “no-fault state” when discussing accidents.
 Indiana is a “fault state,” which means that an injured driver is required to pursue the at-fault driver’s insurance company to seek compensation for their damages and medical expenses (amongst other losses).

 This is different from a so-called “no-fault state,” whereby a driver would call upon their own insurer to compensate for medical bills and other losses up to a certain amount (once this threshold is reached, the driver may need to seek additional compensation from the other party’s insurance company via a lawsuit or other measures, such as a settlement.)